kamahen/pykythe/README.md

   `make -C <pkgdir> run-server`

   You can look run the browser: http://localhost:8080

+* Run the `underhood` browser by cloning `https://github.com/TreeTide/underhood.git` and running the commands in `run-underhood-all` (

 * You can run `scripts/test3.sh` to see how the system works both with processing from source or by reusing the cache (or a combination).